gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/PA Documentation Notes.md

 - Decision Tree / Pathway Notes, including name of Tree / Pathway, if applicable: -------
 - Reason for sending to RPH:  -------

-## P2P Note for RPH

-- Contact name and job title:
-- Contact number:
-- Best time to call (Date and Time):
-- Case ID or PA Auth#:
-- Member ID:
-- Drug name:
-- Denial Reason:
-- Additional info given:
-- Reason why Technician cannot approve:
-- Name of Denying Pharmacist:
-- Reason for Denial on PA in VUE:
-- Information gathered from prescriber when asked the specific reason it was denied:

 ## Brand Request sent to MEDREVIEW

 - Verified Coverage Per Enrollments: **please add the Plan name and dates**